 And the bone broth?
 Thick and gelatinous with collagen and rich with chicken flavor, it’s incomparable.
 Even if you’re not a bone broth fan, use it the way you’d use stock and help minimize waste.
 You can make an incredible chicken soup with it, and you can enjoy it anytime, not just when you’re feeling under the weather.
 Your dogs will also thank you for sharing this amazingly nutritious elixir with them – you know how much they love “people food”, and they’ll think that broth is people food (because it is)!

-We respect peoples’ decision not to eat meat, whether for ethical or dietary reasons, but we also respect people who raise their meat animals with the dignity and care they deserve, as well as consumers who seek out those small-scale farmers that raise their animals with this philosophy.
+We respect an individual’s decision not to eat meat, whether for ethical or dietary reasons, but we also respect the people who raise their meat animals with the dignity and care they deserve, as well as consumers who seek out those small-scale farmers that raise their animals with this philosophy.
 To those who seek out ethically-raised meat – which allows animals to more naturally express themselves – thank you.
 Your purchases help small farmers that follow these practices continue their work and, perhaps even more importantly, these animals to have better lives.